Tim-Romer/Centrality_Measure_Prediction/README.md

 The goal of this project is to analyze wether certain network centrality measures can be predicted using other centrality measures through different machine learning models.

+## Results

+To view the results of the project please see the Milestone05 folder.
+Please see the report for a detailed explanation on the process.
+The results are in the results folder.
+Please see the specific readme in the folder for additional details.

 ## Progress

 <strong>1.
 Milestone01 (10/20/2019):</strong>